jmisener9029/Assesment1.github.io/README.md

 <p>
 <ul>
 <li>
-Using raspberry pi zero units, which are smaller than the other variants being 65x30 mm in size making it ideal to mount in a small grenade sized object and then compounding it with a software such as Lost android, (https://play.google.com/store/apps/details?id=com.androidlost) activating mobile phones in a controlled area e.g. one or ½ grid squares (1km2) specifically for D-files (A choke point on a road or on terrain) where IEDs are commonly planted.
+Using raspberry pi zero units, which are smaller than the other variants being 65x30 mm in size making it ideal to mount in a small grenade sized object and then compounding it with a software such as Lost android, <a href="https://play.google.com/store/apps/details?id=com.androidlost" target="_blank"> Android lost GooglePlayStore</a> (opens in new window) activating mobile phones in a controlled area e.g. one or ½ grid squares (1km2) specifically for D-files (A choke point on a road or on terrain) where IEDs are commonly planted.
 The device is designed to surpass the currently used F3 Mine Detector, whose slow speed of clearing can lead to units rushing to meet timings and not doing a full clearance leading to casualties.</li><br />
 <br />
 <li>The device would ping mobile phones and switch them on to be detected by electronic warfare teams to then be marked and either defused or controlled detonated.</li>
 <br />